asyms/zigzag-workshop/README.md

 For example, the xception snippet running on a single core accelerator using loma:

-`$ python main.py --workload inputs.examples.workloads.xception_block --accelerator inputs.examples.hardware.single_core`
+`$ python main.py --workload inputs.workshop.workload --accelerator inputs.workload.accelerator`